secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/marketo/index.html.md

 ### MQL Definition
 A Marketing Qualified Lead is a lead that has reached a certain threshold, we have determined to be 90 points accumulated, based on demographic/firmographic and/or behavioral information.
 The "MQL score" defined below is comprised of various actions and/or profile data that are weighted with positive or negative point values.
 When a `Person Score` changes it will be inserted into the routing flow.
 Using LeanData every time a `Person Score` is updated, LeanData will run a check to see if the record needs to be processed through the flow.

 ### MQL Scoring Model
 The overall model is based on a 90 point system.
 Positive and negative points are assigned to a record based on their demographic and/or firmographic information, and their behavior and/or engagement with GitLab marketing.

-The MQL scoring model below is correct as of 11 March 2020.
+The MQL scoring model below is correct as of 22 September 2020.
 Additional changes are being made and the following will be updated over time.

 #### MQL = 90 pts
 {:.no_toc}

+There is a flow that runs everynight to reset leads that have gone negative back to `0`.

 |**Action**|**Token**|**Points**|**Type**|**Program Status Changes**|**Type**|**Schedule/Flow Limit**|
 |:-----:|:----------:|:-----:|:--------:|:-------------:|:-----:|:-----:|